dhillonv10/dhillonv10.github.io/about.md

 ---
 title: about
 ---
-I'm a fourth-year medical student<sup>TM</sup>, living a second life as a blockchain developer and a writer.
+I'm a fourth-year med student<sup>TM</sup>, living a second life as a blockchain developer and a writer.
 My goal with this blog is simple: To translate primary scientific literature on longevity and anti-aging research into more digestible knowledge, and make it accessible to a broader audience.

 I will mostly be writing in long-form on advances in *prevention*of cardiovascular disease, immunotherapy, and genetics.